skellis46/finger-pointing-moon/case-for-support.md

 9. Discourse Forum (see Development Plan) (DEV)
 10. Three curated talks online (micro-conferences) (RES)
 11. Website (including blog) (RES/DEV)

+### Identification of end-users and beneficiaries

+say who they are first and also strategies for identifying others during the project (make time for this in Workplan)

+In _Finger Pointing Moon_ the end-users are the beneficiaries.
+They will be identified through various systems: collaboration with project partners, word of mouth, comms strategies built into the outputs themselves (e.g. _Unforgettable_, and Discourse Forum), the project team's personal and cross-disciplinary professional networks, in-place social networks (including regular social media and currently existing list-servs) and blogging.

 ### Beneficiaries and impacts